tombensve/APS/README.md

 To be very clear: This is currently, and probably for a long time comming, a playground where I'm having fun.
 The original (and still active) goal with this is to make a very easy to use web platform based on OSGi.
 APS is however only using the basic 4 OSGi APIs, and currently java8 & Groovy code so it will probably not run in most embedded OSGi containers.

 I have decided to base this project on Vertx rather than traditional EE APIs.
-I'm also turning OSGi upside down by publishing consuming services that will be called with produced data when available, in a reactive style, which fits Vertx.

 Almost all of what is in this version will be replaced, some things just removed.
 As I said, this is currently a playground, that I play with when I have the time.